erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 When the dampening control causes the zero crossings of the pendulum and the gimbals to align, it creates the maximum reaction torque around the gimbal axis.
 This is illustrated in @Fig:torque-issue.
-Note however, that the direction of the reaction torque is in line with the desired gimbal rotation, as it produces a torque that counters the pendulum's motion.
+However, the direction of the reaction torque is in line with the desired gimbal rotation, as it produces a torque that counters the pendulum's motion.
 The @Fig:torque-issue-zero illustrates how control is maintained over the experienced reaction torque via control of the gimbal position.
 In the extreme case of the gimbal aligning the gyroscope's axis with the rotation of the pendulum, the reaction torque will always be zero, regardless of the magnitude of the base rate.
 The consequences of this interaction are discussed in the sizing section (@Sec:sizing_for_cranes).